 The second day focuses on the hydrological and hydraulic design and analysis of the network.
 In our public training sessions we use 12d Model’s Dynamic Analysis Engine for analysis, if the course is done in-house, we offer the choice of analysis in 12d Model or in Drains.

-Prerequisites: ‘Introduction to 12d Model’ or good working knowledge of 12d Model.
+Prerequisites: Completed the ‘Introduction to 12d Model’ training course.
 Understanding of design concepts related to Stormwater Drainage design in Australia.
 By booking a course, you affirm that you meet the requirements for 12d Model training courses.
 Check on upcoming courses at bottom of page.

 At the end of the course, participants will be familiar with the use of 12d Model for creation of stormwater drainage networks, and for ensuring that the network does not clash with other utility services.